Skip to main content

 Setup Eppo SDK key

-For now, create a Test environment SDK key by using the "New SDK Key" button.
-Give the key a name and select "Test" for the Environment.
+For now, create a Test environment SDK key by clicking Create >> SDK Key.
+Give the key a name and select Test for the Environment.
+Each SDK key will be tied to a specific environment.
+This allows you to toggle a flag's status is each of your development environments independently.

 Store the SDK key securely; it is not possible to view it after closing the modal.
 However, generating a new key is easy in case you do lose it.

-2. Create a flag
+Create a flag

 Feature gate 0

-Give the flag a descriptive human readable name and create variations for each version of the checkout page.
+Give the flag a descriptive human readable name and create variations for each version of the feature.
 In this example we only have two states: enabled and disabled.
 If your flag is more involved, you can change the flag type to be string, numeric, or JSON-valued.
 Read more about flag types here.

 Feature gate 1